napari/napari-plugin-template/README.md

 Using the napari-plugin-template offers the following benefits:

 - 🚀 Installable [PyPI] package
-- 🧪 [pixi] tasks for local testing, plus multi-version CI coverage.
+- 🧪 tox-defined multi-version test logic that can be run directly or through wrapper tools like [uv].
 - 🗒️ `README.md` file that contains useful information about your plugin
 - ⚙️ Continuous integration configuration for [github actions] that handles testing and deployment of tagged releases